Robert Burns Ellisland Museum & Farm

 Ellisland Events

-Experience music and literacy by Robert Burns in the barn he built.
-There is a large calendar of events planned for 2022/23 from concerts to sit-down meals.
+Experience music and literature by Robert Burns in the barn he built.
+Watch this space for our upcoming summer events

 Image credit: Duncan Ireland for South of Scotland Destination Alliance